-KEOL requires that all new music, promos, PSAs and underwriting be approved by the station manager, program director or music director prior to airplay and/or placement in the studio.
+KEOL requires that all new music, promos, PSAs and underwriting be approved by the station manager or program director prior to airplay and/or placement in the studio.

 Additional Information on Air

-Any information spoken on the air other than public information (i.e. newspaper clippings, record/CD insert information, campus information) must be approved by the station manager or program director before being read over the air.
+Any information spoken on the air other than public information (i.e. newspaper clippings, record/CD insert information, campus information) is subject to consideration by the station manager or program director before being read over the air.
 Uncertainty whether a particular piece of information is considered public information should be presented to management before broadcasting.
 Proper acknowledgment or credit to all sources of information must be provided (i.e., “according to MSNBC…” or “weather.com is reporting highs in the 100’s”).

 Verbal Abuse and Negative Comments on Air